0xpix/Hei-DataHub/dev-docs/architecture/overview.md

 - Results cached for repeated identical queries
 - Background sync uses exponential backoff on failures

-See [Performance](performance.md) for detailed benchmarks and optimization strategies.
+See [Performance Overview](../performance/overview.md) for detailed benchmarks and optimization strategies.

 ---